crain-cn/crain-cn/README.md

 ### Hi 👋
-- 🔭 I’m currently working on TAL.
+- 🔭 I’m currently working on ZH.
 - 🌱 I’m currently learning Golang、Rust、Lua、C/C++、PHP。
 <!--
 **crain-cn/crain-cn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.